Navigation

 Fellows Expectations and Commitments

-• Attend biweekly virtual mentoring sessions with a faculty advisor beginning in the Fall
+• Attend virtual mentoring sessions with a faculty advisor beginning in the Fall

 • Participate in the self-paced, asynchronous training in the fall (roughly one hour per week on your own time)